JotaJota96/mysqldumpgz/README.md

 ## How it works

-The script uses the configuration defined in the constants in the `Configuration` section, and it verifies that the file names are valid and can be created.
+The script uses the configuration defined in the constants in the `mysqldumpgz-config.sh` file, and it verifies that the file names are valid and can be created.

 The `mysqldump` command is used to extract a dump.
 The file name is generated using the current date and a customizable suffix.
 The extraction is executed in the background, so the script can extract multiple databases at the same time.